 Silicon Power offers a compelling solution for individuals seeking out a rugged and speedy external drive great for traveling.
 Featuring a scratch-resistant groove surface treatment, the B75 Pro stands up to scratches unlike other metal drives on our list and you won’t need to worry about it in your bag.
 The thin, yet rugged, design of the B75 Pro is suited towards individuals who want a bit more protection for their drive as they carry it around with shock resistance up to 1.2 meters.

 Beyond a drop-proof design, the B75 Pro also features fast transfer speeds thanks to its inclusion of USB 3.1.
 We also appreciate the fact that Silicon Power includes a high-quality nylon USB cable in the box.
 On the other hand, we would have liked additional capacity options beyond just 1TB.
+Be sure to also check out the Netac 1TB Portable SSD, another durable and affordable option.
+This SSD’s combination of USB 3.2 Gen 2 and Type-C physical interface results in impressive performance to help improve your work efficiency.

 How We Decided